 First, it is clear that according to EU OHS Law, collective preventive measures shall prevail on individual protection measures.
-1535 In such a perspective, risk assessment is always needed and a risk assessment document shall be in possession of any employer.
-The highly debated and uncertainly defined "precautionary principle" is not taken into account by OHS EU Law.
-However, according to the CJEU, 1537 the respect of the objective of the Framework Directive, consisting in 'the introduction of measures to encourage improvements in the safety and health of workers at work', can be attained by means other than the setting up of a no-fault liability regime for employers, i.e., as for Section 2(1) of the British Health and Safety at Work etc. Act 1974 "so far as is reasonably practicable".
-1538
+67 In such a perspective, risk assessment is always needed and a risk assessment document shall be in possession of any employer.
+The highly debated and uncertainly defined68 "precautionary principle" is not taken into account by OHS EU Law.
+However, according to the CJEU, 69 the respect of the objective of the Framework Directive, consisting in 'the introduction of measures to encourage improvements in the safety and health of workers at work', can be attained by means other than the setting up of a no-fault liability regime for employers, i.e., as for Section 2(1) of the British Health and Safety at Work etc. Act 1974 "so far as is reasonably practicable".70

-Second, workers' active involvement into the OHS system, which is one of the strong point of EU OHS Law, should not entail their juridical responsibilisation, even taking into account their tendency to systematic risks' underestimation.
-1539 In such a perspective, the appointment of workers or external experts as OHS responsible does not relieve the employer, the client, project supervisor of her responsibilities as far as the tasks of the appointees are concerned.
-1540 On the other hand, workers and their representatives, 1541 where they exist, shall be integrated within the OHS management system through information, consultation, balanced participation, training and monitoring in order to improve their awareness of the working environment they are part of.
-Institutionalised workers' representation and balanced participation to the management of OHS seems to make whistleblowing illegal 1542, since, as we have seen in the above, workers' and/or
+Second, workers' active involvement into the OHS system, which is one of the strong point of EU OHS Law, should not entail their juridical responsibilisation, even taking into account their tendency to systematic risks' underestimation.71 In such a perspective, the appointment of workers or external experts as OHS responsible does not relieve the employer, the client, project supervisor of her responsibilities as far as the tasks of the appointees are concerned.72 On the other hand, workers and their representatives, 73 where they exist, shall be integrated within

-1535 Case C-256/10 Barcenilla Fernández [2011] ECR I-04083.
+67 Case C-256/10 Barcenilla Fernández [2011] ECR I-04083.

-1536 Peter Dorman, 'Evolving knowledge and the precautionary principle', (2005) 53 ISEE 169; David B. Resnik, 'Is the precautionary principle unscientific?', (2003) 34 Stud.
+68 Peter Dorman, 'Evolving knowledge and the precautionary principle', (2005) 53 ISEE 169; David B. Resnik, 'Is the precautionary principle unscientific?', (2003) 34 Stud.
 Hist.
 Phil.
 Biol. & Biomed.
 Sci.
 329; Michael D. Rogers, 'Risk analysis under uncertainty, the Precautionary Principle, and the new EU chemicals strategy' (2003) 37 ISRTP 370.

-1537 Case C-127/05 Commission v United Kingdom [2007] ECR I-4619.
+69 Case C-127/05 Commission v United Kingdom [2007] ECR I-4619.

-1538 Nevertheless, some Member States are more incline to employers' quasi-objective responsibility: see Edoardo Ales, 'Occupational Health and Safety: A Comparative Perspective', in Edoardo Ales (ed) Health and Safety at Work.
-European and Comparative Perspective (Kluwer Law International, Alphen aan den Riin, 2013).
+Nevertheless, some Member States are more incline to employers' quasi-objective responsibility: see Edoardo Ales, 'Occupational Health and Safety: A Comparative Perspective', in Edoardo Ales (ed) Health and Safety at Work.
+European and Comparative Perspective (Kluwer Law International, Alphen aan den Rijn, 2013).

-1539 Stavros A. Drakopoulos and Ioannis Theodossiou, 'Workers' risk underestimation and occupational health and safety regulation' (2012) Eur J Law Econ.
+71 Stavros A. Drakopoulos and Ioannis Theodossiou, 'Workers' risk underestimation and occupational health and safety regulation' (2012) Eur J Law Econ.

-1540 Nevertheless, comparative analysis suggests, that at national level, things are progressively moving towards responsibilisation: Garry C. Gray, 'The Responsabilization Strategy of Health and Safety.
-Neo-liberalism and the Reconfiguration of Individual Responsibility for Risk', (2009) 49 Brit.
-J. Criminol.
+72 Nevertheless, comparative analysis suggests, that at national level, things are progressively moving towards responsibilisation: Garry C. Gray, 'The Responsabilization Strategy of Health and Safety.
+Neo-liberalism and the Reconfiguration of Individual Responsibility for Risk', (2009) 49 Brit.J.Criminol.
 326; Martijn Rhebergen and others, 'Can workers answer their questions about occupational safety and health: challenges and solutions', (2012) 50 IndHelth 239.